TBD54566975/did-dht/spec.md

 ### Generating a Retention Proof

-Perform Proof of Work over the DID's identifier + the `salt` value of a given DID operation (composed of the selected bitcoin block hash and nonce).
+Perform Proof of Work over the DID's identifier + the `retention` value of a given DID operation (composed of the selected bitcoin block hash and nonce).
 The resulting Retention Proof Hash determines the duration of retention based on the number of leading zeros of the hash, which must be no less than 26.

 ### Managing the Retained DID Set